streetturtle/streetturtle.github.io/_posts/2015-09-19-fix-awesome-freezes.markdown

   end)
 {% endhighlight lua %}

 With this implementation Awesome will not freeze.
-Here instead of reading output of a script we send it to dbus:
+Here instead of reading output of a script we send it to DBus:

 {% highlight bash %}
 dbus-send --session --dest=org.naquadah.awesome.awful /com/console/sleep com.console.sleep.sleepMessage string:$(python ~/HomeDev/temp/sleep.py)